stefk/JVal/README.md

 $violations = $validator->validate($data, $schema);
 ```

-Data can be anything resulting from a call to `json_decode`.
+Data can be anything that might result from a call to `json_decode`.
 The schema
 must be the JSON-decoded representation of a JSON Schema, i.e. a `stdClass`
 instance.

 If the schema contains relative references to external schemas (either remote
-or local), the absolute URI of the base schema might be needed as well:
+or local), the absolute URI of the base schema will probably be needed as well:

 ```php
 $validator = JVal\Validator::buildDefault();